-The Induction Program director is highly respected and valued by the district leadership.
-They give her the authority to fully implement the Induction program.
+The Induction program coordinator is highly respected and valued by the district leadership.
+They give her the authority to fully implement the induction program.
 In interviews, every constituent group expressed their appreciation for the committed and conscientious leadership she provides.
 She is exceptionally attentive to details and ensures that every facet of the program is administered flawlessly.